Last updated 6 March, 2019 by Judy Oakden

 American Evaluation Association: Rich pictures: using an effective Soft Systems Methodology tool in evaluation (available to AES members).

-Tackling Wicked Problems: evaluative processes that go to the heart of the interrelationships, perspectives, and boundaries that influence the outcomes of complex innovations.
+Tackling Wicked Problems: evaluative processes that go to the heart of the interrelationships, perspectives, and boundaries to influence the outcomes of complex innovations

 Kate McKegg, Judy Oakden and Wendy Boyce presented this paper at the Aotearoa New Zealand Evaluation Association Conference in Hamilton in 2012.

-In this session, the presenters discussed their experience of undertaking an iterative staff engagement and stakeholder socialisation process within a regional council that focused on creating a better understanding of the inter-relationships, multiple perspectives and boundaries of the sustainable agriculture system, and set out to create:
+The presenters shared their experience of undertaking a staff engagement and stakeholder socialisation process.
+This occurred within a Regional Council.
+It focused on better understanding the inter-relationships, perspectives and boundaries related to sustainable agriculture.
+The engagement set out to create:

-- the conditions that might support the development of innovative solutions to achieve sustainable agriculture
+- the right conditions to support innovative solutions

-- the necessary monitoring and evaluative processes for tracking progress of the multiple work streams focused on achieving sustainable agriculture.
+- the monitoring and evaluation to track progress of the multiple work streams.